Nursing is a rewarding job, but the days can be long and exhausting.

 One significant perk of travel nursing vs. per diem nursing is the possibility of tax-free housing and meal stipends.
 These stipends help cover your housing and meal costs while on assignment.
 The best part is that they’re typically not counted as taxable income, which means you get to keep more of your hard-earned money.

 As a travel nurse, you might also be eligible for deductions related to travel expenses and potential state income tax savings, depending on where you establish your tax home.

 To get a better understanding of how these tax benefits work and ensure you’re taking advantage of them, consider consulting with your tax professional.
 You can check out the IRS publication on travel expenses for healthcare professionals (Publication 463) for more detailed guidance.

 If you think travel nursing vs. per diem nursing is the right choice for you, Trusted Nurse Staffing is eager to help you find your next travel nursing position!
 Explore the many positions available with the help of our Pronto App.

 Travel Nursing Cons

-Travel nursing isn’t always rainbows and butterflies.
-It can be hard work, depending on the assignment you take.
-And the strains that come with travel nursing can be a hard pill to swallow.
+But it can be hard working, often depending on the assignment you take.
+For some, the strains that come with travel nursing can be a hard pill to swallow.

 Less Flexibility in Schedule